What is Diabetes and Diabetes Symptoms?

 Diabetes is a disease that occurs when your blood glucose or sugar level is too high in your body and pancreas is not producing enough insulin in our body cells to maintain blood sugar level.

-pancreas is an organ in our body that lies near our stomach.
+the pancreas is an organ in our body that lies near our stomach.
 It produces a hormone called insulin.
-Insulin get in to our body cells and maintain our blood glucose level.
-When pancreas is not working properly and not producing enough insulin for our body then our blood sugar level is increased.
+Insulin gets into our body cells and maintains our blood glucose level.
+When the pancreas is not working properly and not producing enough insulin for our body then our blood sugar level is increased.

 Diabetes Symptoms :

 People who think they might have diabetes, they must visit a physician for a diagnosis.
 Some common symptoms of diabetes are below :